 We don't recommend using an inbox product like Gmail for outgoing email, because Gmail's anti-spam measures make this annoying.
 But if you want to use a Gmail account to send outgoing email anyway, here's how to make it work:

-- Create a totally new Gmail account for your Zulip server.
+- Create a totally new Gmail account for your Zulip server; you don't want Zulip's automated emails to come from your personal email address.

-- Read this Google support answer and configure that account as "less secure"; Gmail doesn't allow servers to send outgoing email by default.
+- If you're not using 2-factor authentication, read this Google support answer and configure that account as "less secure"; Gmail doesn't allow servers to send outgoing email by default.

-- Note also that the rate limits for Gmail are also quite low (e.g. 100 / day), so it's easy to get rate-limited.
+- Note also that the rate limits for Gmail are also quite low (e.g. 100 / day), so it's easy to get rate-limited if your server has significant traffic.
+For more active servers, we recommend moving to a free account from a transaction email service.

 Logging outgoing email to a file for prototyping¶